adamchain/js-project-guides/README.md

 #JS Project Guides
+---

-A beginner-to-intermediate JavaScript project guide generator designed to help you build better projects, step by step.
+A beginner-to-intermediate JavaScript project/guide generator designed to help you build better projects by focusing more on things like execution order and control flow, as opposed to syntax memorization.

-Powered by the OPENAI GPT-4o-2024-08-06 model and focused on delivering structured, logical outputs.

-#Why I Built This
+---

+Built on OPENAI GPT-4o-2024-08-06 model, structured output.

+Why I Built This: I'm a rookie.
+I started learning to code in November, but quickly developed a personal opinion that focusing on the "why" as opposed to the "how" helped me learn.
-I initially created this tool for personal use, but after receiving requests to share it publicly, I decided to publish it.
+I built this for myself, for the reasons above, but after receiving requests to share it publicly, I decided to publish it.
-This is my first public repository, so feedback is highly appreciated!
-Feel free to reach out at achain123@gmail.com.
+This is my first repository, so feedback is highly appreciated: achain123@gmail.com.

-#Dependencies
+#Dependencies:
 To get started, ensure you have the following installed:
 	•	npm
 	•	node